eriknovak/python-text-embedding-microservice/README.md

 - Using apache + [mod_wsgi](https://pypi.org/project/mod-wsgi/)
 - Installing a linux Virtual Machine (e.g. virtualbox) on the windows machine to host the application and proxy the requests from local IIS to the virtual system

+# Acknowledgments
+This work is developed by [AILab](http://ailab.ijs.si/) at [Jozef Stefan Institute](https://www.ijs.si/).

+The work is supported by the [EnviroLens project](https://envirolens.eu/), a project that demonstrates and promotes the use of Earth observation as direct evidence for environmental law enforcement, including in a court of law and in related contractual negotiations, and the [X5GON project](https://www.x5gon.org/), a project that is connecting different Open Educational Resources (OER) providers around the globe.